-Corrosion is a reaction that destroys metal by an electro-chemical action and converts metal to oxide.
-Corrosion is accelerated when in contact with dissimilar metals such as aluminum and steel or any material which absorbs moisture like wood, rubber, etc.
+Reference the Wipaire Structural Repair Manual (SRM) for allowable corrosion/material loss limits.
+Corrosion is a reaction that destroys metal by an electrochemical action that converts metal to oxide.
+Corrosion is accelerated when in contact with dissimilar metals such as aluminum and steel, or any material which absorbs moisture like wood, rubber, or dirt.